citusdata/citus/src/test/regress/citus_tests/join_gen/README.md

 ```

 ## How to Run Citus Join Verification?
-You can verify if Citus breaks any default PG join behaviour via `tests/citus_compare_dist_local_joins.sh`.
+You can verify if Citus breaks any default PG join behaviour via `citus_compare_dist_local_joins.sh`.
 It creates
 tables specified in config.
 Then, it runs generated queries on those tables and saves the results into `out/dist_queries.out`.
 After running those queries for Citus tables, it creates PG tables with the same names as previous run, executes the same
 queries, and saves the results into `out/local_queries.out`.
 In final step, it generates diff between local and distributed results.